abenga/valagtk3tutorial/content/chapter-05-packing-widgets/05-packing-widgets.md

 `true` the grid's columns will all the same width (the width of the widest child widget in the grid).
 Its default value is `false`, where the width of a grid's column is dictated by the widest widget in the column.
-An analogous `row_homogeneous` property does the same for the height rows.
+An analogous `row_homogeneous` property does the same for the height of rows.

 Note that the coordinate system starts from 0 in the upper left hand corner.